York city walls: Fishergate Bar

 This Bar originally dates from around 1315, when it was documented as being called Barram Fishergate.
 It was bricked up following riots in 1489, but was reopened in 1827 and today provides pedestrian access through the walls between the Fishergate area (actually Fawcett Street/Paragon Street) and George Street.

 Victoria Bar

 As the name suggests, this bar is a 19th-century addition to the walls.
 It was opened in 1838 to provide direct access between Nunnery Lane and Bishophill.
 However, during its construction the remains of an ancient gateway were found beneath it.
 This was probably the gateway known in the 12th century as the lounelith or secluded gateway (in comparison to Micklegate Bar or the great bar located four hundred yards away).
 This was a small entrance to the city which dated back to early medieval times but was blocked up later with earth and stone, possibly during the period when the walls consisted solely of a wooden palisade before they were rebuilt in stone (from around 1250).

+Posterns

+A postern is a secondary door or gate in a fortification such as a city wall or castle curtain wall.
+Posterns were often located in a concealed location which allowed the occupants to come and go inconspicuously.
+In the event of a siege, a postern could act as a sally port, allowing defenders to make a sortie on the besiegers.
+Placed in a less exposed, less visible location, they were usually relatively small, and therefore easily defensible.

+The York City walls have many intact posterns along their length, as well as records of others that have been demolished due to the expansion of the city.